NotBru/mind_serialization_project/README.md

 existence, nothing about Jeremy was in control of them.
 Both their environment and their very own identity precedes *and shapes* their will.

-It is the case that Jeremy will then go on and grow.
-Taking decision as they do, but all those decisiones are defined by some underlying mechanism.
+It is the case that Jeremy will then go on and grow, making decisions as they do, but all those decisiones are defined by some underlying mechanism.
 At any given time, the decision happens in the brain, which has been shaped by the past and its environment, and all decisiones in the past have happened in the brain, which has been shaped by... until ultimately, it can all be traced back to a beginning and an environment on which Jeremy has had no opinion whatsoever.